j1g54w1337/j1g54w1337.github.io/_posts/2023-02-19-microcontroller-time.md

 # 13:59 - ~~Start coding~~ - Back to the drawingboard

 # 14:35 Arduino Nano
-Trying to find more information on how to connect the NPK Soil Sensor with the **MAX485** Modbus Module to a ESP32 seems to be hard, all documentation I've found is about the Modbus connected to a Arduino and besides that I've found multiple posts about the setup to an ESP32 is not working.
-I can't believe thats true, but to keep the process going on I'm going to solder a Arduino Nano and when that works I will send the measurements to the ESP32 so that can send the data over ESP-NOW to the slave controller that will send the measurements to the database.
+Trying to find more information on how to connect the NPK Soil Sensor with the **MAX485** Modbus Module to an ESP32 seems to be hard, all documentation I've found is about the Modbus connected to an Arduino and besides that, I've found multiple posts about the setup to an ESP32 is not working.
+I can't believe that's true, but to keep the process going on I'm going to solder an Arduino Nano and when that works I will send the measurements to the ESP32 so that can send the data over ESP-NOW to the slave controller that will send the measurements to the database.
 The ESP32 only solution can be figured out later.
 For now, soldering the Nano! :)